nilsmehlhorn/blog/src/pages/posts/everything-looks-better-with-an-image/index.md

 phone.
 Yet, it doesn't have to in most cases.
 Your interface isn't supposed to stand out.
 You just need a place to put content - and if there isn't too much content, fake it.
 Take a look at the designs you've recognized over the last time - I'll bet they've got huge shiny photography and playful pictographs all over the place.
 Don't overdo it, start simple and start with content.

-// target audience, product building or solving a business problem
+Work things out over time and minimize complexity.

-## Skip the middleman, it's a freelance economy
+## It's a freelance economy

-// you can buy a logo, component, a landing page design or even a whole corporate identity for the cash people spend on lunch in San Francisco
-// you don't need to hire an agency for some sweet assets
+Nowadays you can buy a logo, a set of UI components, a landing page design or even a whole corporate identity for the cash you pay developers per hour.
+It's not absolutely necessary to hire an agency for some sweet assets.
-// take a look at the designs you've recognized over the last time
-// i'll bet they've got sleek imagery - in the end it's always about content

-// Wrapping up
-// You'll have to spent time on design / hire a designer
-// work things out over time  - minimize complexity - technically and in regards to usablity
+Do the math on "build or buy" rather than staying in the comfort zone and letting people do work outside of their competency at exponentially higher costs.

+Like software development, design isn't diligence work.
+You can't cut the process short and expect the same results.
+It's easier than ever to build great user experiences, if you're not saving in the wrong places.